alexeybelkov/parinterp/README.md

 Python binding of Parallel Delaunay Triangulation from **[ParGeo](https://github.com/ParAlg/ParGeo)** lib
 ParGeo is heavily based on **[parlaylib](https://cmuparlay.github.io/parlaylib/)**, so you'll need to install it as in [this guide](https://cmuparlay.github.io/parlaylib/installation.html)
 ### Installation
+You'll have to manually put all required pathes into CMakeLists.txt
 ```console
 cd pydelaunay
 python3 setup.py develop